ViennaBorowska/Team-Roster-Generator/README.md

 ## FILES

 - **tests** > 4 files with tests for each constructor class
-- Assets > project-demo.gif - demonstration video
+- Assets > project-demo.gif - demonstration video & EXAMPLE-ROSTER.html - example of a HTML page generated using this CLI
 - lib > separate constructor class files for each team role
 - Team-Roster - folder where generates HTML will be saved
-- utils > generateHTML.js - function to dynamically generate HTML page from user input
+- utils > generateHTML.js - functions to dynamically generate HTML page from user input
 - .gitignore > file to record local files that should not be uploaded to repository e.g. node_modules
-- EXAMPLE-ROSTER.html - example of a HTML page generated using this CLI
 - index.js > modules, packages, team role questions and writeToFile function
 - package-lock.json - node modules tree visiblity
 - package.json - node.js metadata